 Think of it as an overhead projector on steroids -- all the written content can be easily captured electronically.
 Instructors can even record their actions and voice with the Recorder SMART tool.
 Results can be saved and distributed to students via Blackboard.

 How to Write Live Exercises:

-- Open the Notebook 11 software, which is installed on the classroom computers.
+- Open the SMART Notebook software, which is installed on the classroom computers.